idaoskooei/instock-kirby/README.md

 ## License

 This project is open-source and intended for personal learning and training purposes only.
 Commercial use is not permitted.

-## Project Status

-The project is complete and was a key component of my diploma program at BrainStation, focusing on React, Express, and agile development principles.